MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 5 Provision an ExpressRoute circuit.md

    - To use the ExpressRoute circuit, it must be in the following state:
      - Provider status: Provisioned
      - Circuit status: Enabled
-   - You should periodically check the provisioning status and the state of the circuit key.
+   - You should periodically check the provisioning status and the state of the circuit status.

-6. You can view the properties of the circuit that you are interested in by selecting it.
-Check the **Provider status** and ensure that it has moved to **Provisioned** before you continue.

 ![Azure portal - ExpressRoute circuit properties showing status is now provisioned](../media/provisioned.png)